Wide-body aircraft

-A Boeing 787 Dreamliner of United Airlines landing at Beijing Capital International Airport in December 2018.
+A Boeing 777X.
+It is under testing and will be the largest twinjet, with the widest and longest fuselage to enter production.

 A wide-body aircraft, also known as a twin-aisle aircraft and in the largest cases as a jumbo jet, is an airliner with a fuselage wide enough to accommodate two passenger aisles with seven or more seats abreast.
 The typical fuselage diameter is 5 to 6 m.
 In the typical wide-body economy cabin, passengers are seated seven to ten abreast, allowing a total capacity of 200 to 850 passengers.
 Seven-abreast aircraft typically seat 160 to 260 passengers, eight-abreast 250 to 380, nine- and ten-abreast 350 to 480.
 The largest wide-body aircraft are over 6 m wide, and can accommodate up to eleven passengers abreast in high-density configurations.

 By comparison, a typical narrow-body aircraft has a diameter of 3 to 4 m, with a single aisle, and seats between two and six people abreast.

 Wide-body aircraft were originally designed for a combination of efficiency and passenger comfort and to increase the amount of cargo space.
-However, airlines quickly gave in to economic factors, and reduced the extra passenger space in order to insert more seats and increase revenue and profits.
-Wide-body aircraft are also used by commercial cargo airlines, along with other specialized uses.
+However, airlines quickly gave in to economic factors, and reduced the extra space to insert more seats and increase revenue and profits.
+Wide-body aircraft are also used by commercial cargo airlines, along with other specialised uses.